Grelad/demo-lesson/README.md

-Demo lesson of the decorators
+Demo lesson for the Beetroot adacemy